OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 -  A capacity in terms memory and CPU
 -  A set of NICs attached to one or more virtual networks
 -  A set of disk images

-The above items, plus some optional VM attributes like the OS booting and context information to be used inside the VM, are specified in a template file.
+-  Optional attributes like the booting order, context information, etc.

 .. _vm_guide_defining_a_vm_in_3_steps:

 Defining a VM
 ================================================================================

 Virtual Machines are defined in an OpenNebula Template.
-Templates are stored in a repository to easily browse and instantiate VMs from them.
+Templates are stored in the system to easily browse and instantiate VMs from them.
 To create a new Template you have to define 3 things

 Capacity & Name
 --------------------------------------------------------------------------------